dongyujung/R-world/README.md

 df %>%
   filter_if(is.numeric, all_vars(. >= 0))
 ```
-* Group by and filter according to a condition for a set of columns which follow a logic.
+* Group by and filter according to a condition for a subset of columns which follow a logic.
 * Group by and filter out the row with the highest sum of numeric variables in each group using dplyr.

 ```R